About Susan

 Latest news

-Susan is currently enjoying being involved in 'Rethinking Fables in the Age of Global Environmental Crisis', a University of Kent-based project.
-Her writing workshop facilitation has focused on animal language and she has also been commissioned to write a new sequence of poems that explores the project's theme.
+Over the past year, Susan has much enjoyed being involved in 'Rethinking Fables in the Age of Global Environmental Crisis', a University of Kent-based project.
+Her writing workshop facilitation focused on animal language and she was also commissioned to write a new sequence of poems exploring the project's theme.
+You can read her poems, and watch her perform them, here.